Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 282.  ### Question282
-Who should be present during Product Backlog refinement? (choose all that apply)
+Who should be present during Product Backlog Refinement? (choose all that apply)

 - [ ] Only the most senior people from the Development Team.
 - [x] The Development Team.